leonardtng/react-workshop-demo-2-advanced/README.md

   YNC Hacks: Introduction to React
 </h1>
 <p align="center">
-  Covid-19 Data Fetch
+  Covid-19 Data Fetch (Advanced useEffect)
 </p>

 ## ❓ Notes

-The objective of the second session of Introduction to React is to call open APIs and pass the data down as props to child components.
-Do use the code here as reference if you encounter any obstacles!
+This repository builds on the code from the second session of the workshop.
+Here, we use the dependency array of the useEffect hook to call the API multiple times based on a button click.
 You can view the code for a beefed up Covid-19 data fetch example website [here](https://github.com/leonardtng/fancy-covid-data), and a live demo of it can be found [here](http://fancy-covid-data.s3-website-ap-southeast-1.amazonaws.com/)

 ## 👍 How to Use This Repository